kyma-project/cli/docs/gen-docs/kyma_run_function.md

 title: kyma run function
 ---

-Run functions locally.
+Runs Functions locally.

 ## Synopsis

-Use this command to run function in docker from local sources.
+Use this command to run a Function in Docker from local sources

 ```bash
 kyma run function [flags]